 The Sapphire Touch Wing gives you another touch screen and 30 additional motorised playback faders for the Sapphire Touch console.

 Two wings may be used with the console, connected to the USB and DVI ports for the left or right external monitor.

-2.3 Using the on-screen workspace
+2.3 Using the touch screens and monitor